pranavpr/cardinfo.github.io/_posts/2019-12-06-hdfc-diners-club-clubmiles-credit-card-review.md

 HDFC Diners Club ClubMiles Credit Card provides complimentary access to domestic as well as international airport lounges.

 - 6 complimentary access to 700+ airport lounges worldwide in a calendar year
-- Lounge access is complimentary only for the primary card holder
+- Lounge access is complimentary for both primary and add-on card members

 Unlike other cards, you can just swipe your HDFC Diners Club ClubMiles Credit Card for international lounge access.
 No need to carry those extra Priority Pass/ Dreamfolks DragonPass.
-However restriction of complimentary lounge access only on primary card is little disappointing.

 #### Concierge